ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Experiments

 \subsection{Representation Visualization}

 In Section \ref{sec:exp_results}, the results illustrate the advantages of our proposed ADAST framework over the initial Source-Only performance.
-To make the comparison more intuitive, we visualized the feature representations that are learned during the training process using UMAP \cite{umap}.
+To make the comparison more intuitive, we visualized the feature representations that are learned during the training process using Uniform Manifold Approximation and Projection (UMAP) \cite{umap}.

 First, we investigated the alignment quality, where Fig.~\ref{fig:src_trg_alignment} visualizes the source and target alignment in the scenario S2$\rightarrow$EDF.
 In particular, Fig.~\ref{fig:src_trg_alignment:a} shows the Source-Only alignment, and Fig.~\ref{fig:src_trg_alignment:b} shows our ADAST framework alignment.
 In these figures, the red dots represent the source domain, and the blue dots denote the target domain.
-We can observe that the Source-Only is not very efficient as there are many disjoint patches that are not well-aligned with the target domain.
+We can observe that the Source-Only is not very efficient as many disjoint patches are not well-aligned with the target domain.
 However, our ADAST framework improves the alignment of the two domains to become arc-shaped, which increases the overlapped region and they become less discriminative.

 Additionally, we investigated the target domain classification performance in the aforementioned scenario after the alignment in Fig.~\ref{fig:trg_classification}.
 In particular, Fig.~\ref{fig:trg_classification:a} is the Source-Only performance, and Fig.~\ref{fig:trg_classification:b} is the one after our alignment.
 We noticed that the Source-Only alignment generates a lot of overlapping samples from different classes, which degrades the target domain classification performance.
 On the other hand, our ADAST framework improves the discrimination between the classes and they become more distinct from each other.
-This is achieved with the aid of self-training strategy.
+This is achieved with the aid of the iterative self-training strategy.